plyn85/bookmarks-app/README.md

 ## Features left to Implement

-## Technologies
+## Technologies used
+- Vs code - used as my IDE for coding
--  HTML
+-  HTML - markup text language used
--  CSS
+-  CSS - used for  cascading style sheets
 - JavaScript
-- Python
+- Python - Used as the back end programming language
 -  Bootstrap - to make the website responsive and used for layout.
--  FontAwesome - to provide icons for the website.
-- Google fonts - used to supply the fonts for this website.
+- MongoDb Atlas - Was used to store the database.
-- Cloudinary - All images where deployed using the cloudinary caching server.
+- Cloudinary - All images were deployed using the cloudinary caching server.
+- Pymongo -Used as a python api for MongoDb
+- Flask - used as a microframework
+- Heroku  -Used to host the app
-- Git and Github Git used for version control.
+- Git and Github used for version control.
 GitHub used as a remote repository and the hosting of this site.

 ## Features
 ### Register